 In addition to giving other data about the sports below, we try to include each sport’s ranking on our Best Schools for a Sport lists when one exists.
-The top spots on College Factual’s sports rankings are reserved for those schools that excel in both athletics and academics.
+College Factual’s sports rankings are a little different than the other ones you’ll find on the Internet, since our analyses take both athletics and academics into account.
 We believe it’s important to get a great education, whether you participate in sports or not.

-On the money side of things, the EMCC baseball program brought home $278,118 in revenue and paid out $278,118 in total expenses.
+In terms of financials, the EMCC baseball program paid out $249,032 in expenses and made $249,032 in total revenue.
 So, the program broke even.
 It’s unfortunate that it didn’t make any money, but, then again, it didn’t lose any money either.

-The 11 players of the EMCC women’s basketball team are led by a head coach and an assistant coach.
+The EMCC women’s basketball team is made up of 14 players who, in turn, are trained and guided by a head coach and an assistant coach.

 U.S. Department of Education’s Equity in Athletics Data Analysis (EADA)